MattTuttle/Audaxe/README.md

 ### Building the Engine and Sample Project

 To build the Audaxe engine there are makefile targets setup for each platform.
+You can also build the project directly by running `haxelib run hxcpp Build.xml` within the project folder.

 ```bash
 make osx